-- 5.9 Blean is classified as a rural service centre in the District Settlement Hierarchy with good access to community facilities and services such as a primary school, GP surgery, local shops and community hall.
+5.9 Blean is classified as a rural service centre in the District Settlement Hierarchy with good access to community facilities and services such as a primary school, GP surgery, local shops and community hall.
 The settlement is located within close proximity to Canterbury and is predominantly linear in form, built along the main route between Canterbury and Whitstable.
 As a result, Blean benefits from good bus connections between the city centre and the coast.
-To the west of the settlement is Blean Woods SAC and SSSI and to the north - the landscape is dominated by Childs Forstal ancient woodland.
-To the south, designated Green Gap separates Blean and Canterbury. - 5.10 Land at Mill Field (Policy R4) will provide a small extension to the settlement and should be sensitively designed to reflect the Blean Conservation Area.
+To the west of the settlement is Blean Woods SAC and SSSI and to the north the landscape is dominated by Childs Forstal ancient woodland.
+To the south, designated Green Gap separates Blean and Canterbury.